-Note this course is no longer offered at level 11.
+Note this course is not offered at level 11.
 MSc students

 interested in this topic should look at